Ayush12521198/Flight_Delay_and_Cancellation/README.md

-# Flight Delay & Cancellation Dashboard (Power BI Portfolio Project)
+# Flight Delay & Cancellation Dashboard (Power BI and SQL Project)

 This project demonstrates a complete data analytics pipeline starting from raw real-world flight data to professional visual dashboards using SQL Server and Power BI.
 It showcases data import, cleaning, optimization, transformation, and dynamic DAX-based visual reporting.